Maria Makowska

 Maria Makowska (born 25 January 1969) is a Polish former footballer who played as a midfielder.
-With 111 caps, she is the Poland women's national team most-capped player.
+With 111 caps, she is the Poland women's national team second most-capped player.

 Makowska began her career playing club football for Pafawag Wrocław and Stilon Gorzów in the Polish Ekstraliga.
 She moved to Germany where she enjoyed success with 1.
 FFC Turbine Potsdam, winning the 2003–04 Frauen-Bundesliga, 2003–04 DFB-Pokal Frauen and the 2004 DFB-Hallenpokal.

 Having made her debut for the Poland national team in 1988, she went on to make 111 international appearances, including 16 FIFA Women's World Cup qualifying matches, and score five goals.